-You know you need to use links on your website, but what exactly does this mean?
+You know you need to use high quality links on your website, but what exactly does this mean?
 There are internal links and then there are external links.
-This article will help you better understand the external links.
+This article will help you better understand the external links that you use when link building.
 You will use either dofollow or nofollow links.
 Each tells search engines specific things and should be used strategically when building your external link strategy.

 So what are dofollow and nofollow links?